The Leading Provider of Online Consultation, Legal Services, Education and Training

 Key Provisions of the NI Act, 1881

-• Responsibilities of Parties: The Act highlights the liabilities of the drawer, drawee, payee, and endorser of negotiable instruments, inclusive of liability for dishonour because of insufficient funds or other reasons (section 138 relating with the dishonour of cheques).
+• Responsibilities of Parties: The Act highlights the liabilities of the drawer, drawee, payee, and endorser of negotiable instruments, inclusive of liability for dishonour because of insufficient funds or other reasons (section 138 relating to the dishonour of cheques).

 • Endorsement and Transfer: The Act includes laws concerning the endorsement of negotiable instruments, which denotes the transfer of the instrument to another person.